Feavr555/WriterPress/README.md

 El programa esta desarrollado en el IDE Code::Blocks 20, por ello los archivos cbp (el proyecto de Code::Blocks), depend y layout.

-The present project is inspirate for learn the librery fstream Your objetive were "emule" to wordpress, while that mircrosoft office has word, and libreoffice copy whith writer, then, wordpress to writerpress.
+The present project is inspirate for learn the librery fstream His objetive were "emule" to wordpress, while that mircrosoft office has word, and libreoffice copy whith writer, then, wordpress to writerpress.
 The program is of the IDE Code::Blocks 20, for it the files cbp (the project of Code::Blocks), depend and layout.
 Sorry for my english.